Grutas Tolantongo Hot Springs: What to Know Before You Go

 Tip – The bus from Ixmiquilpan to Tolantongo will drop you off near La Gruta Hotel.
 If you prefer to stay at Paraiso Escondido, there is an internal minibus on the right that will take you there with your luggage.

-Tolantongo to Ixmiquilpan Colectivo Departures
+Tolantongo to Ixmiquilpan Shuttle

-The colectivo bus to return to Ixmiquilpan leaves from the area near La Gruta Hotel.
+The bus to return to Ixmiquilpan leaves from the area near La Gruta Hotel.
 Times are posted on a large sign nearby.
 We took the 11:30 am bus back on a weekday and had no issues finding a seat.

-Grutas Tolantongo Tour From Queretaro
+Grutas Tolantongo Tour From Querétaro

 If you’re staying in Queretaro, you can book this Grutas Tolantongo Tour with an English-speaking guide.
 It includes transportation in an air-conditioned vehicle and the entrance fee to Grutas Tolantongo.